Theory of Operation: Test & Accept Platform

 Workflow Integration

-- Facilitating sign-off through formal approval workflows
+• Facilitating sign-off through formal approval workflows

-- Enabling comments and feedback on specific items
+• Enabling comments and feedback on specific items

-- Incorporating changes through controlled versioning
+• Incorporating changes through controlled versioning

-- Generating test procedures aligned with acceptance criteria
+• Generating tests aligned with criteria

 This approach puts everything into a language that all team members can understand, regardless of their technical background.